Transferring within Springfield Public Schools

 All Other Within-District Transfers

 Because final space availability will not be determined until after fall registration, transfer requests received on or after May 1 will be processed after fall registration using the same priority list outlined above.
-Requests may also be accepted as a one-for-one exchange — a student wishing to transfer from one school to another can be approved if a student also wishes to do the reverse.

 Once approved, within-district transfers are valid until the student completes the highest grade at that level (in other words, moving from elementary to middle school, or from middle to high) or moves from the address the transfer was originally approved for.